appliedfm/vstyle/docs/source/project_structure.rst

 Prior to release, verify the following:

 * All necessary documentation is in place.
+   * All of the generated documentation is up-to-date.
+   * Upstream components have been cited/referenced (as appropriate).
 * The opam file is accurate and works in the following modes:
    * ``opam install --deps-only``
    * ``opam install``